 * Children have the opportunity to read for pleasure

-* Skills are taught to develop the ability to read for meaning
+* Skills are taught to develop the ability to read for fluency, prosody and understanding

 * We develop the skills required for the critical reading of texts